jordan4ibanez/Vmacs/README.md

 sudo apt install
 ```

-If running vim mode in emacs is considered evil.
-This is downright apocalyptic.
+If running vim mode in emacs is considered evil, this is downright apocalyptic.